Running of the top quark mass from proton-proton collisions at $\sqrt{s} =$ 13 TeV: Event selection and systematic uncertainties

 The simulated \ttbar sample is split into four subsamples corresponding to bins of \mtt at the parton level.
-Each subsample is treated as an independent signal and represents the \ttbar production at the scale \muk, which is chosen to be the centre-of-gravity of \mtt in the bin $k$.
-The subsample corresponding to bin $k$ is denoted with ``Signal~$(\muk)$''.
-The bins of \mtt, the relative fraction of events in each bin, and the representative scales \muk are summarized in Table~\ref{tab:binning}, where the values are estimated from the nominal \POWHEG simulation.
-The bin width, \Dmtt, is chosen taking into account the resolution in the reconstructed invariant mass of the \ttbar system, \mttreco, in order to achieve high purity in each bin.
-Figure~\ref{fig:mtt_postfit} shows the distribution of \mttreco after the fit to the data, which is described in Section~\ref{sec:fit_procedure}.
+Each subsample is treated as an independent signal process, representing the \ttbar production at the scale \muk, which is chosen to be the centre-of-gravity of bin $k$, defined as the mean value of \mtt in that bin.
+The subsample corresponding to the bin $k$ is denoted with ``Signal~$(\muk)$''.
+The \mtt bin boundaries, the corresponding fraction of simulated events in each bin, and the representative scales \muk are summarized in Table~\ref{tab:binning}, where the values are estimated from the nominal \POWHEG simulation.
+The width of each bin, \Dmtt, is chosen taking into account the resolution in \mttreco.
+Figure~\ref{fig:mtt_postfit} shows the distribution of \mttreco after the fit to the data, which is described in the next section.